Cigar Etiquette- The Do’s & Don’ts

 Designed to be held in your fingers, cigars engage all your senses, touch included. being able to feel the cigar can let you know if it is burning too hot or too cold.

 Cigars aren’t designed to be held continually in your mouth, for this reason, hold it between your fingers and leave the stick behind.

 Do Not Dip a Cigar in Port or Brandy

 While it was a common habit of Winston Churchill leave it at that.
 Doing this will greatly change the flavor profile that makes cigars unique and individual.
 You are better off pairing it but never dipping.

 Do Not Smoke and Work

 Stressful situations should not be paired with cigars.
-While they are a relaxing item and great way to unwind smoking during a particularly stressful time is not advised.
-Save it for when you’re home, pour a drink, light a cigar, sit back, relax and enjoy.
+While they are a relaxing item and a great way to unwind smoking during a particularly stressful time is not advised.
+Save it for when you’re home, pour a drink, light a cigar, sit back, relax, and enjoy.